 Collaboration Across Boundaries: Insights and Tips from Federal Senior Executives (IBM Business of Government, 2012) - Rosemary O’Leary, Professor of Public Administration, and

 Catherine Gerard, PARCC Director, have published a report based on survey responses from over 300 members of the federal Senior Executive Service.
 This report provides valuable insights into how federal senior executives view

 Rosemary O'Leary was interviewed about this study on Federal News Radio on "In Depth with Francis Rose."

 the ‘Public’ Back in Public Values Research: Designing Participation to

-Identify and Respond to Values" - Tina Nabatchi, Asst.
-Professor of Public Administration, has published an article in Public
+Identify and Respond to Values" - Tina Nabatchi, Assistant Professor of Public Administration, has published an article in Public

 Read the abstract online.

 Practicing Military Anthropology: Beyond Expectations and Traditional Boundaries

 Robert A. Rubinstein, this collection explores the relationship between anthropologists and the United States military, which has commanded attention especially in regard to the controversial Human Terrain System (HTS) that